 - Expand our students' vision of their possibilities for their future professional and other endeavors

 Executive MBA students are required to complete 54 credit hours during the course of their two years in the Executive MBA Program.
 The curriculum is designed to provide students with a breadth of business education to make them more effective in using their existing depth of expertise in their field.
 The program has the same core curriculum as the full-time MBA program.
 It is designed to facilitate learning, not only from the faculty, but from classmates who have demonstrated many years of leadership in their careers.

-The required core classes include - corporate financial reporting, managerial accounting, leadership, business finance, operations management, strategic human resource management, marketing management, strategy, global management, and business ethics.
-In addition, students will have the opportunity to select six 1.5 hour elective courses.
-In addition, students will participate in a foreign business excursion to expand their training.
+The required core classes include - corporate financial reporting, managerial accounting, leadership, business finance, operations management, strategic human resource management, marketing management, strategy, global management, business analytics, and business ethics.
+In addition, students will have the opportunity to select five 2.5 hour elective courses.
+In addition, students will participate in a international business tours to expand their training.